 A quick mirror selfie, a styling reel, or a candid review carries more weight than a thousand-dollar photoshoot.
 Social feeds are the new storefronts, and customers are shopping straight from the scroll.

-Consumers today don’t want perfection.
-They want to see how a jacket drapes on someone their height, or how a dress looks in daylight, not under studio lights.
+Consumers today donβt want perfection.
+They want to see how a jacket drapes on someone their height, or how it looks in daylight, not under studio lights.
 Why?
 Because it feels real and relatable.

 “Fashion fades, authenticity lasts.”